IAAA-Lab/gdtc/design_docs/design_guidelines.md

 This may require sacrificing efficiency or some flexibility.
 Nothing worth having is free.

 ## Smart users
-GDTC is intened for users that are fluent in Python and know their geo stuff, but are not particularly interested in remembering the syntax of PostGIS SQL, or the parameters of GDAL, or which version of this can be used with that etc.
+GDTC is intended for users that are fluent in Python and know their geo stuff, but are not particularly interested in remembering the syntax of PostGIS SQL, or the parameters of GDAL, or which version of this can be used with that etc.

 ## No GUI
 We are not against GUI in general.
 We just want to focus on pipelines scripted in Python.